josh-mock/property-database/README.md

 Note that titles may have owners which are not covered in the scopes of the OCOD and CCOD datasets.

+The search result is saved in a folder called "results" in PDF format.

 #### `company_search`
 The user enters a company name via `input()`.
 The function then searches the `PropertyDatabase` for records and returns the following information: